Projets de semestre

 Recommended sections: Robotics, NX, EL, MT, GM…

-CREDITED - Improve our Low-Tech Weather Station
+NON CREDITED - Improve our Low-Tech Weather Station

 The development of the Sailowtech weather station project aims to provide a compact, modular, and open-source environmental monitoring platform adapted to the constraints of scientific sailing expeditions.
 Designed for deployment aboard small sailboats, the station combines atmospheric sensing, onboard data logging, wireless communication, and computer vision in order to collect high-quality environmental data in real conditions.
 The system measures air quality, meteorological variables, solar irradiance, and cloud coverage, while also interfacing with external instruments such as CTD probes and the boat’s NMEA 2000 network.